atridadl/goth.stack/content/goth-stack.md

 With Go managing route handlers and API routes, the template language running the UI, and HTMX governing interactivity on the front end, you can effectively write a fully dynamic full-stack application without writing a line of JavaScript code.
 It even runs quite a bit faster than some of the JS world's frameworks (Astro, for instance).
 It is actually what powers this site right now!
 The fundamentals are essential here and come together for a clean and enjoyable developer experience.
 I encourage everyone in the JS world to give it a shot!
 Perhaps it is not your thing, and that's okay!
 But you might also just fall in love with it!

-# Giving It A Shot
-I have a [repository](https://github.com/atridadl/goth.stack) as well as a [demo](https://goth-stack.fly.dev/) ready to go with everything you need to start!

 # Thanks!
 If you found this helpful, please let me know by email at [me@atri.dad](mailto:me@atri.dad).
 Until next time!